-The global demand for energy and materials is increasing with world population growth.
-In this unit students investigate the chemical production of energy and materials.
+In this unit, students investigate the chemical production of energy and materials.
 They explore how innovation, design and sustainability principles and concepts can be applied to produce energy and materials while minimising possible harmful effects of production on human health and the environment.

-Students analyse and compare different fuels as energy sources for society, with reference to the energy transformations and chemical reactions involved, energy efficiencies, environmental impacts and potential applications.
-They explore food in the context of supplying energy in living systems.
+Students analyse and compare different fuels as energy sources for society concerning the energy transformations and chemical reactions involved, energy efficiencies, environmental impacts, and potential applications.
+They explore food in the context of supplying energy to living systems.
 The purpose, design and operating principles of galvanic cells, fuel cells, rechargeable cells and electrolytic cells are considered when evaluating their suitability for supplying society's needs for energy and materials.
-They evaluate chemical processes with reference to factors that influence their reaction rates and extent.
-They investigate how the rate of a reaction can be controlled so that it occurs at the optimum rate while avoiding unwanted side reactions and byproducts.
+They evaluate chemical processes concerning factors that influence their reaction rates and extent.
+They investigate how the rate of a reaction can be controlled so that it occurs at the optimum rate while avoiding unwanted side reactions and by-products.
 Students conduct practical investigations involving thermochemistry, redox reactions, electrochemical cells, reaction rates and equilibrium systems.